martfavel/ASPP21_Project_Pavelka/README.md

 Current goal is to load TDMS file into readable arrays.

 Update 03:
 I am now able to load and plot my data.
+The plots are saved in folder Figures.
-Now I will represent them trough pandas, so that I can plot 2D plot along with humidity and position
+2D plot along with humidity and position is one of them.

+Update 04:

+Functions to find zero-crossings and peaks were added.

+Update 05:

+Saving the raw data togetehr with basic saving of processed data into one HDF5 file was added.